Skip to main content

 self.cache.add("shared_strategy_info", pickle.dumps(shared_data))

-How another strategy (running in parallel) can retrieve cached data above:
+Another strategy can retrieve the cached data as follows:

 import pickle